Wisdom Tooth Extraction

 A normal adult has 32 permanent teeth including the wisdom teeth.
 Even without the third molars, your teeth function well in eating, chewing, and other similar tasks.

-Your dentist may recommend wisdom tooth removal for the following reasons:
+Your dentist may recommend wisdom Tooth Extraction removal for the following reasons:

 Sometimes there isn’t enough room for a wisdom tooth to erupt.
 Hence it pushes its neighbouring teeth in an attempt to break out.
 This can cause pain and bite problems.